ftctechnh/ftc_app/README.md

     separation of the output of the accelerometer into gravity and linear-motion-induced components.
     The class builds on the latter to provide linear velocity and position measurements using integration in software, which can be straightforwardly used for inertial dead reckoning for your robot.
+*   An **alternate OpMode registration mechanism** (the old FtcOpModeRegister.register() still works too) that allows you to register your own OpModes simply by decorating them with @TeleOp or @Annotation annotations.
+    This helps promote clean living and easier integration of library updates over time by avoiding editing code that lives in libraries owned by others.
+To register OpModes that aren't your own, a related annotation, @OpModeRegistrar, can be placed on a method in your code which is to be called as part of the registration process.
+Take a look at the YourCodeHere module for an example of how this works.
+We'd like to thank [dmssargent](https://github.com/dmssargent/Xtensible-ftc_app/blob/master/FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes/FtcOpModeRegister.java) for illustrating how this all might be technically accomplished.

 The fifteen second summary of how to use SynchronousOpMode is as follows:

 *   Inherit your opmode from SynchronousOpMode instead of OpMode or LinearOpMode.